rails-lambda/tailscale-extension/README.md

 ⚠️ Make sure `curl` is installed since the Tailscale Extension script will need it.

+### Environment Variables

+You will need to generate an [ephemeral key](https://login.tailscale.com/admin/settings/authkeys) within your Tailscale account.
+Note, this will expire and need updating depending on the time period you select.
+List of the environment variables include:

+- `TS_KEY` - Required.
+Your ephemeral key.
+- `TS_HOSTNAME` - Optional.
+The value of `--hostname` parameter.
+Default `lambda`.

 ### OSs & Architectures

 We publish multi-platform images for both `linux/amd64` and `linux/arm64/v8` and we also have Amazon Linux 2 and Debian/Ubuntu variants.